-This whole new half allotment, half garden idea is very exciting for me, and I’ve got loads of thoughts zipping around my head.
-The time comes of course, when these thoughts are better off down on paper.
+This whole new half allotment, the half garden idea is very exciting for me, and I’ve got loads of thoughts zipping around my head.
+The time comes of course when these thoughts are better off down on paper.
 Or in this case, blog.

 To help me plan, I’ve first of all decided it would be useful to jot down some of the fruit and veg that I’m looking to grow in the garden and those that will live at the allotment.
 They’re split across the two sites on the basis of their different growing and harvesting requirements.

 The crops at the end of the garden will be ones that need my attention regularly, whether it is to ward off pests, provide plenty of water, or need daily harvests.

 These crops need regularly harvesting to keep the flow of pods coming.
 As daft as it sounds, I’m not that great at harvesting, so when I grew these at the allotment, I often got there too late and ended up with stringy, tough crops.